Last updated March 16, 2022, 10:46 a.m. – Learn more about this update

 All COVID-19 tests administered in Bellevue School District are available through grants for the purpose of keeping schools open.
 Please note:

 - Tests can only be provided to Bellevue School District staff and students.

 - Diagnostic tests can only be provided to symptomatic individuals and those that have been close contacts of an infected person.

 - Tests cannot be provided for pre or post travel requirements.

 What guidance does the BSD follow when there are positive cases?

-Bellevue School District will follow Washington State Department of Health guidance when responding to positive cases and implementing test to stay protocols.
+Bellevue School District will follow Washington State Department of Health guidance when responding to positive cases.
 That information can be found on the Washington State Department of Health Symptom and Exposure Flowchart (PDF).

 What training is provided to those administering the tests?